godaddy/gasket/packages/gasket-plugin-redux/README.md

 ## Configuration

-This plugin is only compatible with Gasket apps that use the [pages router] in Next.js with a [custom server].

-Gasket apps will need to have a `store.js` file either in a `./redux` directory or at the root of the project.
+Gasket apps will need to have a `store.js` file either which can be imported to the `gasket.js`.

 The store.js file should export a makeStore function.
 Use `configureMakeStore` from [@gasket/redux] to simplify this setup.